BTS makes history with three 2023 Grammy Awards nominations

-K-pop supergroup BTS has earned three nominations for the 2023 Grammy Awards.
+K-pop supergroup BTS might have announced their decision to serve in the military soon, but that hasn’t stopped them from earning three nominations for the 2023 Grammy Awards.
 It is the first time that the acclaimed seven-member South Korean boy band has been nominated in more than one Grammy category in any given year.

 The three award categories for which BTS has been nominated are Album of the Year, Best Pop Duo/Group Performance and Best Music Video.